 , magnetic fish

-Test items that are not magnetic later in the game, but do your best to allow your children to come up with this idea independently.
-Give them time to wonder, question, and test… Children learn best when they are allowed to make their own discoveries.
+- Test items that are not magnetic later in the game, but do your best to allow your children to come up with this idea independently.
+In other words, give young children such as toddlers, preschoolers, kindergarteners, and elementary-aged students time to wonder, question, and test.
+Children learn best when they are allowed to explore and discover on their own.

-In other words, once your children begin to test other items for magnetism, feel free to help them find magnetic and non-magnetic items to test.
+- In other words, once your children begin to test different items for magnetism, feel free to help them find magnetic and non-magnetic items to experiment with.
 Who knew learning through play could be so much fun!

 Related: Rainbow Science for Kids

-Reliving my childhood, I started my daughter with three magnets tied to her stick.
+As I relived my childhood, I started my daughter off with three magnets tied to her stick.
 I quickly learned that neodymium magnets were way too strong to be used more than one at a time.
-They are so strong it’s hard to pull magnetic objects off of them!
+They are so strong, it’s hard for young children to pull magnetic objects off of them.
+So, I untied the magnets and remade the magnetic fishing pole with only one small rare-earth magnet.

 Got it!
 Look how strong these magnets are!